-2) It takes conscious effort to STOP THINKING SO MUCH about the should’ve, could’ve, would’ve scenarios.
+2) It takes conscious effort to STOP THINKING SO MUCH about the should’ve, could’ve, and would’ve scenarios.
 Let those thoughts go NOW, then let them go a few seconds, minutes, hours and days later when they come up because the boy will they come up again and again.
-I’ve found once you’ve got out the initial emotions it’s a great idea to seek professional help to process through everything with someone who has no ties to you or that person.
+I’ve found once you’ve got out the initial emotions of pain, it’s a great idea to seek professional help to process through everything with someone who has no ties to you or that person.

 3) Have grace for yourself and be kind to yourself.
 Thinking about the could’ve, should’ve, or would’ve is a small sign that you cared.
 That’s awesome!
 Each day you will have to let go and let God, but in time you’ll realize your thoughts don’t wander as far as they used to and there is peace.

 4) Quit with the constant chatter.
 Yeah, it was great to talk to everyone and anyone about your heartache when it happened, but at the same time, I’m learning you never should be talking to people more than you’re talking to God.
-Practice telling Him what your thinking; this also helps prevent rumors from starting.
+Practice telling Him what you're thinking; this also helps prevent rumors from starting.
 I’ll admit, I am a verbal processor and talk a lot, but I’m sometimes learning the best remedy to moving on is shutting up.
 Or at least talking to a few trustworthy people.
 This point is not my strong suit.